Search

 2. Pre-processing: The image is optimized or cropped to improve algorithm performance.

-3. Algorithm: Deep learning algorithms perform object detection and classification (image recognition).
+3. Algorithm: Deep learning algorithms perform various computer vision tasks.

 4. Decision-making logic: Conditional logic to handle the algorithm’s output (pass/fail), count, and aggregate the classes.